 The right topic for a pillar page is one step removed from a page that you would naturally put on your main navigation or customer journey.
 A closely associated topic with attractive monthly search volume that doesn't directly reference your products or services.

-Consistent internal linking
+3. Consistent internal linking

-Research conducted for HubSpot by Anum Hussain and Cambria Davies found that the more related pieces of content your can link to your pillar page, the higher your page can rank for search terms across the associated topic.
+Research conducted for HubSpot by Anum Hussain and Cambria Davies found that the more related pieces of content you can link to your pillar page, the higher your page can rank for search terms across the associated topic.
 This leads to more impressions and more traffic, as shown below.

-User experience optimisation
+4. User experience optimisation

-When this is the case, its good practice to go beyond the structure of a standard blog post and provide readers with more assistance for navigating and consuming the content.
+With pillar pages, it's good practice to go beyond the structure of a standard blog post and provide readers with more assistance for navigating and consuming the content.

 Internal anchor links (jump links) and indexes are a good and simple way to start.
 Internal navigation, either in the form of a sidebar or sticky navigation menu, is even better.